yie1d/pydoll/docs/en/deep-dive/fingerprinting/behavioral-fingerprinting.md

 # Behavioral Fingerprinting

-This document explores behavioral fingerprinting—the most sophisticated layer of bot detection that analyzes **how users interact** with web applications rather than **what tools they use**.
+This document explores behavioral fingerprinting, the most sophisticated layer of bot detection that analyzes **how users interact** with web applications rather than **what tools they use**.
 While network and browser fingerprinting can be spoofed with sufficient technical knowledge, human behavior is notoriously difficult to replicate convincingly.

 !!! info "Module Navigation"
     - **[← Fingerprinting Overview](./index.md)** - Module introduction and philosophy